How to Apply

 Attendance at disability services meetings at both the state and national levels allows us to raise our profile in the communities they represent.
 UCSF’s graduate programs are represented yearly at the AHEAD annual meeting and The Coalition for Disability Access in Health Science and Medical Education annual symposium, which allows us to advertise the program and meet key players in student disability services.
 UCSF’s student disability services Director will continue to represent the UCSF graduate programs on the University of California Disability Directors Group.
-The University of California campuses are key feeders to our PhD programs: approximately one quarter of matriculating students come to UCSF from the nine campuses.
-The SDS Directors on ten campuses of the University of California meet twice per year, which represents a key opportunity to disseminate our commitment to support of students with disabilities.
+The University of California campuses are key feeders to our PhD programs: approximately one-quarter of matriculating students come to UCSF from the nine campuses.
+The SDS Directors on ten campuses of the University of California meet twice per year, which represents a key opportunity to disseminate our commitment to support students with disabilities.

 UCSF students recently founded the Disability Advocacy and Support Group, an official Registered Campus Organization with the following mission statement: